About the Program

 How to Apply

 MassDEP presented a series of pre-application at its Boston and regional offices in January 2014.
-Potential applicants who were unable to attend one of these sessions are encouraged to review the presentation below.
+Additional information about these sessions is provided below.

 - Application Process

-After the application deadline, MassDEP will review all applications received.
-Upon completing review of its review, the agency will issue Grant Application Approvals and End-User Agreements that define the terms and conditions of the incentives being awarded to recipients.
-Once it receives completed and signed End-User Agreements, MassDEP will give approved entities up to one year to complete their vehicle acquisitions and charging station installations, as applicable.
+After the application deadline, MassDEP reviewed all applications received.
+Upon completing its review, the agency issued Grant Application Approvals and End-User Agreements defining the terms and conditions of the incentives being awarded to recipients.
+After completing and signing their End-User Agreements, approved entities have up to one year to complete their vehicle acquisitions and charging station installations, as applicable.
 MassEVIP provides incentives directly to vendors on state contract or reimburses entities that perform their own competitive bid processes.

 For More Information